 - the volume of the overall sperm

-Some findings suggest that men’s sperm quality is declining.
+Some suggest that men’s sperm quality is declining.
 Doctors aren’t completely sure why that is happening, but lifestyle and nutrition may play a role.

 Sperm count affects the use of reproductive technology, such as in vitro fertilization (IVF), as well.
 Your success in using IVF with a low sperm count will depend on the health of your sperm and what factors are causing the low sperm count.
 The sperm can now be injected directly into the egg through a process called intracytoplasmic sperm injection as an alternative if the man has a very low sperm count.